Frequently Asked Questions

 I tried re-registering with my PER information but the new system doesn’t recognize me.
 How do I log in?

-If you’re an existing member and can’t subscribe, it may be because of outdated information in our database.
-Please call the CPF office and ask for PER Staff.
+If you’re an existing member and can’t subscribe, it may be because of outdated information in our database (often it's because an old email was used).
+Please call the PER staff (888-231-3184).
 They’ll put it right.

 I entered a lot of exposures under the old PER system.
 How do I get those records?

-All exposures entered prior to August 1, 2017 are archived and accessible as they have always been, by contacting PER staff either by phone (916) 921-9111 or email@example.com.
+All exposures entered prior to August 1, 2017 are archived and accessible as they have always been, by contacting PER staff either by phone: 888-231-3184, or email at email@example.com.
 We are working with our developers and hope to make pre-August 1, 2017 records available online in a future release.

 I am constantly being exposed to diesel exhaust and other toxic fumes in and around the fire station.
 Do I have to submit a separate incident report for each day?